 Southern New Hampshire University (SNHU), with a campus in Hooksett, New Hampshire, offers an online master of science (MS) in forensic psychology with instruction in cognitive methods, ethical practice in psychology, and the intersection of law & psychology.
 This nonprofit school’s program—accredited by the New England Association of School and Colleges (NEASC)—boasts “some of the most affordable tuition rates in the nation” and prepares students for employment through rigorous didactic coursework, seminars, and a capstone project.

 Walden University, which is headquartered in Minneapolis, Minnesota but operated primarily online, provides an online master of science (MS) in forensic psychology with four distinct specializations: forensic psychology in the community, mental health applications, program planning & evaluation in forensic settings, and psychology & legal systems.
 Students also have the option to complete the general forensic psychology program with courses such as abnormal behavior, police psychology, and criminal behavior.
 Please note that this program does not prepare students to become licensed psychology professionals, but rather gives them employment-ready skills in a plurality of forensics settings (e.g., correctional facilities, mental health & substance abuse treatment centers, jails & prisons).

 For students that prefer to learn in a classroom environment, there are on-campus forensic psychology progarms to accomodate that learning style.
-The prerequisites for these programs are similar to those listed above for the online forensic psychology programs.
+The prerequisites for these face-to-face programs are similar to those listed above for the online forensic psychology programs.

 Washington University in Saint Louis, Missouri offers a certificate in forensic psychology with courses such as introduction to criminality, psychology of policing, correctional psychology, juvenile delinquency, and the psychology of deception.
 This 18-unit program may provide a springboard into graduate study in psychology, sociology, or criminal justice.

 Texas State University of San Marcos provides a 15-hour graduate certificate in forensic psychology, ideal for working professionals in law (enforcement or litigation), healthcare, and other areas.
 With courses such as advanced crime theory, ethics & the criminal justice system, and police problem-solving methodologies, students are taught how to be more effective at bridging the gap between mental health and the law.